 The Private Internet Access (PIA) anonymous VPN service is a popular option on iOS.
 Speeds are generally fast, and the service supports 256-bit encryption and OpenVPN.
 It’s also based in the United States and promises not to log traffic and VPN usage.
 While the desktop clients offer all sorts of configuration options, the iOS app is very straightforward.
 You log in, pick a destination from a list, and away you go.
 Speed information is an obvious omission, and it does sometimes disconnect you.
 There’s no free trial for PIA, but the service does offer a seven-day, money-back guarantee.
-You can pay $7 a month or $40 for the year.
+It costs $10 per month or $40 for the year.

 With ExpressVPN, you can connect to more than 3,000 servers in 94 countries worldwide.
 You’ll also find support for 256-bit encryption and OpenVPN.
 There’s no logging policy, so the service won’t track your online activities.
 The app shows locations in a list or on a map, and you can tap to connect.
-There are more than 140 regions to choose from, with the option to set your favorite for later.
-Express VPN also offers Windows, MacOS, Android, Linux, and router apps.
-It supports devices running Apple TV, Fire TV, and Android TV.
+There are more than 160 regions to choose from, with the option to set your favorite for later.
+Express VPN also offers Windows, MacOS, Android, Linux, and router apps with support for devices running Apple TV, Fire TV, and Android TV.
 Subscriptions run $13 a month, $60 for six months, or $100 for the year.
 You can connect five different devices simultaneously.

 Do you have any more questions about VPNs?
 Here’s everything you wanted to know about VPNs but were afraid to ask.